Chike1990/Code_Review_Todo/README.md

 # ToDo List App

 Todo List is a web application that allows users to add, remove, and edit the list of "to-dos".
 It provides an interface for adding to do activities, for visualizing the list of added tasks to complete, for deleting and for updating todos.
-This is achieved using plain HTML, CSS, JavaScript objects, arrays, DOM, basic events, and webpack.
+This is achieved using plain HTML, CSS, JavaScript objects, arrays, DOM, basic events, and webpack...

 ![Screenshot](src/Screenshot2.png)